lynn/autumn/autumn.hs.md

 We define some relations on card-faces.
 They are operators because I like how that looks.

-* `c ?< d` is the "precedes" relation, meaning `c < d` and they have the same suit (thus `c` may be moved onto `d`).
-* `c !< d` is the "precedes immediately" relation, meaning they meld together into a run.
-* `c !<= d` is the "precedes immediately or equals" relation.
-This is used to print `????` together when displaying runs.

 ```hs
 c ?< d = suit c == suit d && c < d
 c !< d = suit c == suit d && succ c == d
 c !<= d = c !< d || c == d
 ```

+* `c ?< d` is the "precedes" relation, meaning `c < d` and they have the same suit (thus `c` may be moved onto `d`).
+* `c !< d` is the "precedes immediately" relation, meaning they meld together into a run.
+* `c !<= d` is the "precedes immediately or equals" relation.
+This is used to print `????` together when displaying runs.

+Note that passing `'?'` into `!<=` by using it with `ch` (as I do in `runs`) is kind of nonsense in the first place. `'?'` isn't a real card face! `suit` will report its suit as `red`, which is just totally bogus.
+But it keeps the implementation small, and so I'm okay with this little pun.

 ## Shuffling the deck

 To shuffle the deck, we'll need random numbers.
 A simple [linear congruence generator](https://en.wikipedia.org/wiki/Linear_congruential_generator) is fine. `rng` makes a stream of random integers modulo something huge, starting from a seed value.
-Then `shuffle` shuffles a list by sorting it using the random stream as keys.
+Then `shuffle` shuffles a list, by sorting it using a stream of random values as keys.

 ```hs
 rng n = tail $ iterate (\x -> (1103515245 * x + 12345) `mod` 1073741824) n
 shuffle ns = map snd . sort . zip ns
 ```

-The deck consists of these four suits stacked together.
-We could just write `deck = ['A'..'Z'] ++ ['a'..'z']`, but we'll use `suits` later.
+The deck consists of our four suits stacked together.
+We could just write `deck = ['A'..'Z'] ++ ['a'..'z']`, but we'll use `suits` later when detecting if the game is won.

 ```hs
 suits = [['A'..'M'], ['N'..'Z'], ['a'..'m'], ['n'..'z']]